-In July, 2016, Sweet SantaFe moved from Cuba to Comox, B.C.
+In July, 2016, Sweet SantaFe moved to Comox, B.C.
 They immediately began sharing their music to a growing number of Canadian audiences.
-Within less than a year and with the help of their friends, Sweet SantaFe met their goal of creating their first CD titled the same as their home in Cuba, Santa Fe.
+Within less than a year Sweet SantaFe created their first CD titled the same as their home in Cuba, Santa Fe.
 Production of the album directed Sweet SantaFe to Comox Valley professionals such as Corwin Fox, Blaine Dunaway, Doug Cox, Luke Blu Guthrie, Sean Mooney, Jake Jenne, and Jordie Robinson.
 Each expert had a role in the making of Santa Fe.

-The infectious Cuban Trova-style rhythms inspire the audience to dance and the lyrically-painted scenes enchant the listener.
+Sweet SantaFe's infectious rhythms inspire the audience to dance and the lyrically-painted scenes enchant the listener.
 Sweet SantaFe’s distinct style has been influenced by the likes of North America’s Alison Krauss and Sarah McLachlan, Cuba’s Pablo Milanes, and Brazil’s Tom Jobim.